-The Plane Quiet Platinum, unfortunately, have a poor sound quality.
-They're surprisingly stable on your head and block a decent amount of noise.
+The Plane Quiet Platinum are surprisingly stable on your head and block a good amount of noise for commuting.
 They also don't leak much and won't be distracting to the people around you.
-However, the poor audio reproduction is a deal breaker for most listeners.
+Unfortunately, the poor audio reproduction and somewhat plasticky build quality may be a is a deal breaker for some listeners.

 - Stable fit.

 The Plane Quiet Platinum look decent but feel a little cheap.
 They have a stable design that applies the right amount of pressure around your ears, to stay put while jogging.
 They also are relatively comfortable.
 Unfortunately, the shallow ear cups touch your ears and can cause soreness during long listening sessions.
 They also have inadequate audio controls, which is slightly disappointing.

 The Plane Quiet Platinum look stylish enough but do not impress with their build quality.
 They seem a little cheap compared to some other over-ear models.
 The headband is fairly ordinary, relatively thin and moderately padded.
 On the upside, the ear cups have a distinct style with a two-tone, black and silver color scheme that is somewhat eye catching.
 They may not be the most premium looking headphones, but their style will work for some.

 These headphones are moderately comfortable.
 They have decently sized ear cups that encompass most listener ears, and the padding is soft although slightly lacking.
 The ear cups, however, are very shallow and will flatten your ears once you put them on, which can get a little uncomfortable over long listening sessions.
 Luckily, they exert the right amount of pressure around the ears so that they don't feel too tight.